|Nutritional Guidelines (per serving)|

 - One box of jumbo shells includes about 30 shells.
 It's likely that some will break; 25 shells fit snuggly in a 9x13 pan.
 Be gentle when cooking to minimize loss.

-- One large or two smaller chicken breasts produces 2 cups of shredded chicken.
+- One large or two smaller chicken breasts produces two cups of shredded chicken.
 Any cooked chicken, including leftover and canned chicken works.
 Use two forks to shred it.

 - When cooking chicken for this dish, season it with a little salt and pepper or Italian seasoning.